Emotions and culture: Challenges in cultural research of emotions

-One of the biggest challenges in cultural research and human emotions is the lack of diversity in samples.
-Currently, the research literature is dominated by comparisons between Western (usually American) and Eastern Asian (usually Japanese or Chinese) sample groups.
-This limits our understanding of how emotions vary, and future studies should include more countries in their analyses.
+A significant challenge in cross-cultural research of human emotion is encountered in sampling.
+The expression of emotions varies within a culture based on variables like gender, sex and marital status.
+It is important to consider this variation when comparing populations from different cultures, and to ensure they are relatively homogeneous across variables other than the cultural construct of interest (eg. individualism vs. collectivism).
+While doing this is relatively straightforward with some variables, such as age, it can be challenging to do with others, like social class and education.
+Additionally, there is a lack of sampling diversity.
+The majority of cross-cultural research on emotion has been conducted by Westerners, and Western samples often consist of WEIRD (Western, educated, industrialized, rich and democratic) populations.
+If comparable samples are drawn cross-culturally, this may limit the diversity of those samples, leaving doubts about the generalizability of the findings to the broader population within those cultures.
+Not only is there a lack of sampling diversity within cultures, but there is also a lack of diversity between comparisons of the cultures themselves.
+Currently, the literature is dominated by comparisons between Western (usually American) and Eastern Asian (usually Japanese or Chinese) sample groups.
 Another challenge outlined by Matsumoto (1990) is that culture is ever changing and dynamic.
 Culture is not static.
 As the cultures continue to evolve it is necessary that research capture these changes.
 Identifying a culture as "collectivistic" or "individualistic" can provide a stable as well as inaccurate picture of what is really taking place.
 No one culture is purely collectivistic or individualistic and labeling a culture with these terms does not help account for the cultural differences that exist in emotions.
 As Matsumoto argues, a more contemporary view of cultural relations reveals that culture is more complex than previously thought.